 There will be no further updates to this outlook.

-Evolving climate signals, combined with dynamical and statistical model forecasts, indicate that a near- or above-normal eastern Pacific hurricane season is
+Evolving climate signals, combined with dynamical and statistical model forecasts, indicate that an above-normal eastern Pacific hurricane season is

-2014.
-This outlook calls for a 50% chance of an above-normal season, a 40% chance of a near-normal season, and a 10% chance of a
+likely during 2015.
+This outlook calls for a 70% chance of an above-normal season, a 25% chance of a near-normal season, and only a 5% chance of a

-(ECMWF), and the EUROpean Seasonal to Inter-annual Prediction (EUROSIP) ensemble are all suggesting near- or above-normal tropical cyclone activity in the
+Forecasting (ECMWF), and the EUROpean Seasonal to Inter-annual Prediction (EUROSIP) ensemble are all suggesting above-normal tropical cyclone activity in the

 2. Science behind the outlook